 What we find in this study will help us to develop a larger study to see if this type of electrical stimulation for people with stroke helps to prevent their muscles from getting weaker and get back to walking faster.

 Why have I been invited?

-You have been invited to take part because you are a clinician working with patients after stroke and have supported patients with stroke to use the electrical stimulation for this study.
+You have been invited to take part because you are a significant other or caregiver to a person with stroke who has taken part in this study.

 Do I have to take part?